 What’s the comedown like?

 It’s pretty gnarly.
-Your inability to sleep may really get to you after a while.
-It’s common to feel edgy and paranoid, and some people get irritable, violent, depressed, and even suicidal.
+Your inability to sleep can really get to you after a while.
+It’s common to feel edgy and paranoid.
+Some people even get irritable, violent, depressed, and even suicidal.
 More than anything, you have to fight the urge to just take more meth to make it all go away.
+Try and have a friend around to help you through it, because the day after a high is going to be rough.

 Is crystal meth addictive?